 - Requires students to use CCSNH e-mail, the CCSNH Student Information System (SIS) and Canvas (the learning management system).

 - Includes a student orientation to online learning

 - Offers students with disabilities access to a college Disability Coordinator who can discuss appropriate accommodations.

 - Requires students to sign the release form included in the eStart registration form to allow parents or guardians to have access to the student's records, due to federal law (FERPA) protecting academic and financial records.

 What grade level are students eligible to enroll in eStart courses?

 Eligibilty requirements can be found here, http://www.ccsnh.edu/estart/eligibility-requirements

 What is the cost of tuition?

 eStart tuition is $150 per course, provided that the course is taken concurrently for high school credit.
-The cost of tuition does not include the cost of textbooks.
+The cost of tuition does not include the cost of textbooks or other course materials.

 eStart courses are college courses taught by CCSNH college faculty. eStart courses are taught at the college academic level with the college grading system.
 Online classroom discussions and course content assume a level of maturity, attitude, experience and academic preparation consistent with a college level course.
 Students should verify with their high school that the college course will meet a high school requirement.
 To find out if online learning is right for you; http://www.ccsnh.edu/students/orientation-online-learning